Jenny Hammond

-Biography
+Education

 Hammond received her Bachelor of Arts degree from the University of Sydney in 1971.
 She then completed a Diploma of Education at the Sydney Teacher's College in 1972.
 Hammond's initial interest in literacy and EAL education was shaped by her experience of living in Italy and teaching English as a second language.
 In 1977, she moved back to Australia and worked as an English as a Second Language teacher.
 She also became interested in linguistics, and studied for an Applied Linguistics master's degree at the University of Sydney, graduating in 1983.

+Career

 Hammond taught for many years in language and literacy education and English as an Additional Language (EAL) education and research design.
 She worked as a lecturer in Language Education at the University of Wollongong and Macquarie University.
 She completed her PhD in linguistics from the University of Sydney in 1995.
 The title of her thesis was "The Grammatical Construction of Literacy: An Analysis of two primary school literacy programs".
 From 1995 to 2008, she was appointed an associate professor in Language and Literacy, in the Faculty of Education, University of Technology Sydney.
-From 2008 onwards she has held an Honorary Associate Professorship at the University of Technology Sydney, and continues to work as an active researcher and writer.
+From 2008 onwards, she has held an Honorary Associate Professorship at the University of Technology Sydney, and continues to work as an active researcher and writer.